AlexSerbanG/ReactReduxAndMaterialUI-StarterKit-UI/README.md

-# TestNewIDE
+# ReactReduxAndMaterialUI-StarterKit
-Testing a new JS dev env from cory house's pluralsight tut
+Testing a new JS dev env from Cory House's Pluralsight tutorial, but adding material-UI and configuring the structure a bit differently, to better suit my needs

 # Purpose
-Develop my skills and in the end, acquire not only the knowledge but also the concrete starter kit for any future projects I'll start using react and redux
+Develop my skills and in the end, acquire not only the knowledge but also a fine starter kit for any future projects I'll start using react and redux.

 ## Steps:
 1. Started with a very simple 'empty' git repo